Gently removes scalp oil while protecting dry lengths so you can wash as often as needed without a stripped, squeaky finish.

 Pros

-- Noticeable volume/shine boost after one wash
+- Noticeable lift in volume and shine after one wash

 Cons

-- Too strong for daily use—keep it to 1–2×/week
+- Too strong for daily use—stick to 1–2×/week

 How to use